Skip to main content

 • Define Schema (target fields and validation)

-• Create Pipeline with direction: "outbound" (link client + schema, define mappings)
+• Create Pipeline with direction: "outbound" (link connection + schema, define mappings)

 • Get API key (Dashboard → My Account → Security Settings)